Free standard shipping on orders over $30*

 Cockroaches

 Cockroaches have long been known to be a major trigger of asthma attacks, particularly in children.
 Cockroaches release an allergen that can cause asthma symptoms such as coughing, wheezing and difficulty breathing.
 The allergen is made of the waste, saliva and body parts of the cockroach.
 In addition, cockroaches can trigger allergies in people who are not even allergic to them.
 If you have cockroaches in your home, it is important to get rid of them as soon as possible.
-Cockroach eradication can be difficult, but there are a number of methods that can be effective, such as baits or traps.
+Cockroach eradication can be difficult, but there are several methods that can be effective, such as baits or traps.

 Common Asthma Triggers